Botanist / Physician

 Patrick Browne was born at Woodstock, near Ballindine, Co.
-Mayo in 1720 the fourth son of Edward Browne.
+Mayo during 1720, the fourth son of Edward Browne.
 No Portrait exists of Patrick Browne; a word – picture reported that “The Doctor is a tall comely man, of good address and gentle manners, naturally cheerful, very temperate and in general health.”
-(R. O. 1796) During 1737 he was sent to stay with relatives aged sixteen years in Antigua but due to ill–health he was forced to return to Europe.
+(R. O. 1796) During 1737 he was sent to stay with relatives aged sixteen years in Antigua but due to ill health he was forced to return to Europe.
 With his parents approval he “applied himself to the study of physic and was partial to the science of Botany.”
-(R. O. 1793) He studied medicine at Paris plus at the University of Reims where he obtained a Degree on 1st December 1742.
-He continued to study at the University of Leiden until February 21st 1743.
+(R. O. 1793) Brown studied medicine at Paris plus at the University of Reims where he obtained a Degree on 1st December 1742.
+He continued to study at the University of Leiden until 21st February 1743.
 He was married between 1757 and 1765. [i]

 He worked as Physician at St. Thomas’s Hospital, London for two years prior to travelling to West Indies.
 Brown collected samples of the flora and fauna on the islands prior to working as a physician at Kingston in Jamaica by 1746.
 He used his botanical knowledge of several plants for use in his medical treatments.
 He visited the Caribbean, Barbados, Montserrat, Antigua also St. Kitts in the West- Indies.
 He resided at Christiansted St Croix; during 1763 he acquired a 150 – acre sugar plantation near Mount Eagle. [ii]